Perspective | The blockbuster ‘Uncharted’ scenes we want to see on the big screen

-The game “Uncharted” by Naughty Dog Studios primarily follows Drake and his treasure-hunter partner Victor “Sully” Sullivan — played on screen by Mark Walhberg — as they search for lost artifacts or hidden treasure (hence, the Indiana Jones reference).
+The game “Uncharted” by Naughty Dog primarily follows Drake and his treasure-hunting partner Victor “Sully” Sullivan — played on screen by Mark Wahlberg — as they search for lost artifacts or hidden treasure (hence, the Indiana Jones reference).
 The upcoming movie adaptation is set to release Feb.
 18, 2022.

-What’s happening here is part of a larger plan by Sony Pictures Entertainment and PlayStation Productions to translate the company’s games into films or television shows.
+What’s happening here is part of a larger plan by Sony Pictures Entertainment and PlayStation Productions to translate the company’s hit games into films or television shows.
 You could call it a “PlayStation Cinematic Universe.”
 But movies about video games have historically had mixed showings at the box office — and even worse critical receptions.
-Legendary Picture’s “Warcraft” flopped in the U.S. (but broke records in China).
-Conversely, last year, “Sonic the Hedgehog" had the best opening weekend for a film adaptation of a game.
+Legendary Pictures’s “Warcraft” flopped in the U.S. (but broke records in China).
+Conversely, last year “Sonic the Hedgehog" had the best opening weekend for a film adaptation of a game.

 The big-screen adaptation of “Uncharted” appears to be drawing loose inspiration from its source material, rather than directly adapting the plot of the four main games and one spin-off title.
 With that in mind, here are five scenes from Drake’s adventures that deserve to show up on the big screen.

-Spoiler warning: This article discusses certain plot points in the “Uncharted” series in order to explain the events that unfold in each scene.
+Spoiler warning: This article discusses certain plot points in the Uncharted series to explain the events that unfold in each scene.

-Like, the title suggests, Drake finds himself in a precarious situation at the beginning of “Uncharted 2."
-He wakes up, only to find he’s been shot in the chest and he’s sitting in a train car that’s swinging off the side of a cliff.
+Like the title suggests, Drake finds himself in a precarious situation at the beginning of “Uncharted 2."
+He wakes up only to find he’s been shot in the chest, and he’s sitting in a train car that’s swinging off the side of a cliff.

-If there’s one mechanic that defines the “Uncharted" series, it’s the climbing.
+If there’s one mechanic that defines the Uncharted series, it’s the climbing.
 In this opening sequence, you find a way to slowly maneuver up the train-wrecked rail car without falling to your death.
 The pipes and chairs holding your weight start to buckle underneath you, as if you’re walking across a thin sheet of ice.

 This type of climbing is a mainstay in action-adventure titles like “Star Wars Jedi: Fallen Order,” “Tomb Raider” and “Horizon: Zero Dawn.”
-We can understand why: The mechanics turn this scene into a nerve-wracking start for the second game.
+We can understand why: The mechanics turn this scene into a nerve-racking start for the second game.

-“Another Round” — A London bar fight
+‘Another Round’ — A London bar fight

 At the start of “Uncharted 3,” Drake and Sully walk into a London tavern to trade a silver ring from the legendary explorer Sir Francis Drake (no relation) for a briefcase full of cash.
-The deal quickly turns sour when Drake realizes the bills are fake and it becomes clear this is no deal, it’s an attempted robbery.
+The deal quickly turns sour when Drake realizes the bills are fake, and it becomes clear this is no deal — it’s an attempted robbery.

 “You’re a thief,” Drake says.